7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 High altitude, real singletrack, and clear proof that the best mountain riding in the country doesn’t need a permit.

-These opening segments give you everything: the elevation, the exposure, wildflower meadows in late July, bighorn sheep on the ridge.
-At 75 miles you can test yourself without committing weeks of your life to the full 486-mile route.
+Trail reality: These opening segments give you everything: the elevation, the exposure, wildflower meadows in late July, bighorn sheep on the ridge.
+At 75 miles you can test yourself without committing weeks of your life to the full 486-mile route — download the GPX before committing to the climb.

 • 📍 Distance: 75 miles